USA Company Registration in 2023-24

 - Availability of skilled workers

-- Ranks among the top ten countries for ease of doing business around the world
+- Ranks in the 6th position and among the top ten countries for ease of doing business around the world

 - Stable political environment